sf-wdi-22-23/23-homework/ekingan/workflow_quiz.md

 *Then I tried to get the app working on a mobile device *Finally, I styled it, adding custom fonts etc

-2I actually really liked my workflow.
+2. I actually really liked my workflow.
 I would perhaps get feedback earlier to get the user exprience dialed in right after getting the client side functionality working.
 The same goes for getting the mobile friendly version working before involving the server and db.

-3 A problem I am having with my project 1 is that I would like information to come back from the database as a sorted list.
+3. A problem I am having with my project 1 is that I would like information to come back from the database as a sorted list.
 I want the data to be sorted in this way:
 *First in the list would be items that have not been purchased yet *Second would be the items that are purchased that have the least time left before they expire